Enter your postcode to compare companies Compare international removal companies

 You will also need to bring documents that relate to ownership, registration, insurance and manufacturer’s details.
 All copies must be originals.
 You are likely to face vast duties and taxes if you take in a vehicle from a non-EU country when importing your car to Italy.

-All you need to know to bring your pets with you on your big move to Italy.
+Here we bring you all you need to know to bring your pets with you on your big move to Italy.
 Be aware that regulations will have changed following Britain's exit from the EU, which we have explained below.

 You need to ensure your pet is microchipped before you transport them to Italy.
 The chip will normally need to be ISO standard 11784/11785 compliant, though you can bring a scanner that is compliant with the chip if this is not the case.